-• The trainee understands the logic that governs the metabolic processes of macronutrients (carbohydrates, lipids, and proteins), their interaction and their utilization in the phenomenon of life. • Finally the learner learns to organize, analyze and explain experimental data related to the macronutrients and functional components of food.
-CONTENT OF THE COURSE - or their participation in the diet and to highlight their interactions at e problems created by their defic es.
-Contribution of carbohydrates to the structure and function of the ycemic Load, Satiety Index, Insulir · · · s.
-Human requirements for amino acid proteins, biological value of sufficient or excessive intake of proteins-amino acids. with fat metabolism.
-Disorders rel • n needs for fats, essential fatty acids.
-Effect of fat intake and type of nerals and water, as well as their interactions.
-Interactions between • • • l energy requirements and body composition.
-TEACHING and LEARNING METH isin on body function. marriada renergy requirements and sody composition.
-DELIVERY METHODS Face-to-face / In vivo - through i nternet during CONVID19 measu ures USE OF INFORMATION AND Support of learning process the - COMMUNICATION Use of PowerPoint during lectures.
-TECHNOLOGIES Email, Skype (communication on with students) WAYS OF TEACHING Activities Workload of semester Lectures (2X12) 52 Experiential activities 0 Homework 20 Reading 48 Overall 120 STUDENTS' EVALUATION 6.
-Final exam test by critical w ritten questions 7.
-Homework and class preser ntations of group projects 8.
-Group Discussions 9.
-Self-Assessments 10.
-Attendance and Participatic 11.
-Assessment criteria are refe erred upon e-class.
-Exam degree s are uploaded at e-class and exam papers are available to students.
+• The trainee understands the logic that governs the metabolic processes of macronutrients (carbohydrates, lipids, and proteins), their interaction and their utilization in the phenomenon of life.

+• Finally the learner learns to organize, analyze and explain experimental data related to the macronutrients and functional components of food.

+• The study of the role of the three main nutrients of food in the human diet.
+The need for their participation in the diet and to highlight their interactions at the metabolic level, as well as the problems created by their deficient or unbalanced intake.

+• Structure and characteristics of carbohydrates.
+Digestion and absorption of carbohydrates.
+Contribution of carbohydrates to the structure and function of the human body.
+Glycemic Index, Glycemic Load, Satiety Index, Insulin Index, Applications in Modern Dietetics.

+• Structure and properties of proteins-amino acids.
+Digestion and absorption of proteins.
+Human requirements for amino acid proteins, biological value of proteins, ways of calculating them.
+Protein sources, bioavailability of amino acids.
+Disorders of insufficient or excessive intake of proteins-amino acids.

+• -Structure and properties of fats found in food, digestion and absorption of fats.
+Human needs for fats, essential fatty acids.
+Effect of fat intake and type of fatty acids on health.
+Problems with fat metabolism.
+Disorders related to unbalanced intake and fat metabolism.

+• Study of digestion, absorption, bioavailability and metabolism of proteins, vitamins, minerals and water, as well as their interactions.
+Interactions between nutrients and metabolic intermediates.
+Effect of nutrient metabolism on body function.
+Individual energy requirements and body composition.

+TEACHING and LEARNING METHO DDS - EVALUATION

+DELIVERY METHODS Face-to-face / In vivo - through in ternet during CONVID19 measu res

+USE OF INFORMATION AND Support of learning process th rough the asynchronous platfor m e-class

+COMMUNICATION Use of PowerPoint during lecture ures.

+TECHNOLOGIES • Email, Skype (communication n with students)

+WAYS OF TEACHING Activities Workload of semester

+Lectures (2X12) 52

+Experiential activities 0

+Homework 20

+Reading 48

+Overall 120

+STUDENTS' EVALUATION 1.
+Final exam test by critical wr 1.
+Final exam test by critical written questions

+2. Homework and class presentations of group projects

+3. Group Discussions

+4. Self-Assessments

+5. Attendance and Participation s

+6. Assessment criteria are refer rred upon e-class.
+Exam degrees are uploaded at e-class and exam papers are available to students.